 - Others that pay for you to take an assessment, program, or service, or receive a certificate of achievement or credential relating to an assessment;

-- Schools, schools districts, state entities and/or their agents or representatives for educational and reporting purposes;
+- Schools, school districts, state entities and/or their agents or representatives for educational, research, and reporting purposes;

 - Parents or legal guardians of minors under the age of 18;